beckysag/prime-finder/README.md

 # Prime Number Finder

+C program that finds all prime numbers between 1 and a number (specified as a command-line argument) in the range [1..2^32].
+It keeps track of them using a bitmap, and writes all found prime numbers to standard output in ascending order.

 Includes two versions:
 * ``` primePThread```: a threaded version with implicit memory sharing
 * ``` primeMProc```: a version using multiple processes and shared memory